open-pioneer/trails-openlayers-base-packages/src/packages/initial-extent/README.md

 # @open-pioneer/initial-extent

-This package provides a simple button that switches the view to its initial viewpoint.
+This package contains a button that resets the map to the initial view.

 ## Usage